mjavadhm/chatgpt-bot-uploader/README.md

-Bot for uploading file to server
+telegram Bot for uploading file to server